No Result

 Cally Edgren

-Cally Edgren is sustainability director at Assent.
+Cally Edgren is vice president of regulatory and sustainability at Assent.
 She is a proven compliance program leader with experience developing, communicating and executing company goals and strategies.
-She is a subject matter expert on product materials compliance as well as market access certifications and has a background in program and process development to support regulatory compliance requirements.
-Cally possesses more than 27 years of experience in developing and managing global compliance programs at Rockwell Automation and Kohler Co.
+She is a subject matter expert on product materials compliance, as well as market access certifications and has a background in program and process development to support regulatory compliance requirements.
+Cally possesses 30 years of experience in developing and managing global compliance programs at Rockwell Automation, Kohler Co. and Rayovac.

 Related Posts